pietrop/InteractiveVideoComponents/README.md

  a collection of `InteractiveVideoComponents` in this repository, to make it easier to quickly get off the ground on similar projects.

 Currently this is a work in progress.

+The [wiki section](https://github.com/pietrop/InteractiveVideoComponents/wiki) of this project is up to date with the description and state of the development of the various components.